Youth Envoys for the Unitarian Universalist Office at the United Nations

 Youth Envoy Responsibilities

-- Share information and resources to raise awareness and support of UN issues and UU-UNO programs within the congregation and youth group.
+- Share information and resources to raise awareness and support of UN issues and UU@UN programs within the congregation and youth group.

 - Mobilize other youth in the congregation to take action for international social justice, peace, and development.